Aareon/ChickenTicket/README.md

 ![PyPI](https://img.shields.io/badge/python-3.6-blue.svg)

 Chicken Ticket is a Python powered blockchain solution.
 Users are encouraged to meander about the codebase, learn the nitty gritty details of what makes a coin tick, fork and design your own coin, or use as your every day cryptocurrency.
+I'm kind of rewriting things, so things may get weird.
+I'm doing so to make ChickenTicket even better as a library.
+Everything is broken down into finer components.
+Transactions, blocks, the node, all have a separate file dedicate to their respective logic.
+Most, if not all, of the core elements of the blockchain can be serialized into a string.
+For example:
+`<Transaction(id: 0, timestamp: 16089010, inputs: [<Input(0, Decimal("1.0"))>, ...`
+So on and so forth.
+Simply convert any of the following objects (after instantiation) with `str(cls)`:
+ • Transaction
+ • MempoolTx
+ • Block
+ • Mempool
+ • Input
+ • Output
+ • Address
+ • Alias
+ • Peer
+ • KeyPair

 ### Tech
 Chicken Ticket uses a number of technologies: